 What if I’m unable to secure the position that I want?
 Can I still get paid?

 No, in order to be paid from the work-study program you must be employed by a department for the winter term.
-Unlike spring term 2020, when students had to leave campus expeditiously, there will be opportunities for students to work both in-person and remotely, so we will not be compensating students that are not working.

 How will work-study be structured to comply with rules regarding social distancing?